tctien342/Dell-Inspiron-7591-Hackintosh/README.md

     1. Prepair an Mac installer in USB with Opencore added ( Use unibeast to create it )
     2. Replace EFI folder in USB EFI partition with this shipped EFI folder
     3. Boot into USB and select MacOs installer
-    4. After install success, boot into MacOS, run ComboJack Alc295/ComboJack_Installer/install.sh in terminal
+    4. After install success, run PostInstall/install.sh in terminal
-    5. Use Kext Utility to rebuild kext then reboot
-    6. Then you need to mount EFI partition and replace it with shipped EFI
+    5. Then you need to mount EFI partition and replace it with shipped EFI
-    8. After System EFI replaced by your EFI, Using Opencore Configurator to change SMBIOS, generate your serial and MBL
+    6. After System EFI replaced by your EFI, Using Opencore Configurator to change SMBIOS, generate your serial and MBL
-    9. Change MAC in nullEthernet with your new created one, see below
+    7. Change MAC in nullEthernet with your new created one, see below

 > Generate your SMBIOS using <a href="https://mackie100projects.altervista.org/opencore-configurator/">OpencoreConfigurator</a>